116 3rd St SE

 The Gazette offers audio versions of articles using Instaread.
 Some words may be mispronounced.

-URBANDALE — Robert Cramer — a longtime executive with his family’s bridge-construction and land development company and past chair of The Family Leader board — on Wednesday was elected president of Iowa’s Board of Regents.
+URBANDALE — Robert Cramer — past board chair of The Family Leader who once was denied senate confirmation to the Board of Regents — on Wednesday was elected president of that board, which governs Iowa’s public universities.

 Succeeding outgoing board President Sherry Bates, who abruptly resigned this week not just from her leadership post but the board entirely, Cramer’s term officially began Wednesday to run through April 30, 2026.

-“I'm a bridge builder, and this might be a good time for a bridge builder to bring all the interested parties who want to make our universities better together,” Cramer said after being unanimously elected board president Wednesday, referencing in his comments headwinds facing higher education — like political push back and an enrollment cliff.
+“I'm a bridge builder, and this might be a good time for a bridge builder to bring all the interested parties who want to make our universities better together,” Cramer — who for decades has worked for his family’s bridge-construction company — said after being unanimously elected board president Wednesday.

 First, he said, “I think our universities should be providing an affordable education with a good rate of return on that investment.”